AC2005/STAT-4830-poker/final_slides.md

 ## **Optimization & Reward Functions**

 - **Reward Function Design For Initial Training:**
-    - **Negative Reward:** Apply penalties for outputs that violate constraints.
   - **Zero Reward:** No reward for clearly incorrect moves.
   - **Partial Rewards:**
     - Reward for executing a correct action.
-    - Additional reward for an almost correct action (e.g., bet size within ±20% of the optimal).
+    - Additional reward for an almost correct action (e.g., bet size within ±20% of the optimal). <!--- prevents sparse rewards to ensure our model is consistently learning -->
   - **Maximum Reward:**
     - Full reward for both the correct action and optimal bet sizing.

 ---
-- **Why This Approach?**
-  - Allows gradual, nuanced learning instead of an all-or-nothing reward.
-  - Helps the model learn the subtleties of decision-making in an environment where perfect play is rare.

----
 ## **Selecting GRPO & Refining the Model**

 - **Algorithm Choice: Group Relative Policy Optimization (GRPO)**
   - **Justification:**
-    - Suitable for poker's continuous and complex environment where isolated wins do not ensure overall success.
+    - Suitable for poker's continuous and complex environment where isolated wins do not ensure overall success

 ---
 - **Tuning Procedure & Hyperparameters:**
   - **Reward Function Tuning:**
-    - Began with rewards only for exact matches, but feedback was sparse.
+    - Began with rewards only for exact matches, but feedback was sparse
-    - Introduced partial credit for near-miss outputs (e.g., valid poker moves, near-optimal bet amounts).
+    - Introduced partial credit for near-miss outputs (e.g., valid poker moves, near-optimal bet amounts)
+    - Tweaked reward functions to prevent reward hacking
   - **Hyperparameter Exploration:**
     - Exploration for reward thresholds for formatting/answers and learning rates
-    - Iterative refinement based on model performance and stability.
+    - Iterative refinement based on model performance and observation of reward trends

 ---
 - **Implementation Choices:**